Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Empirical Evaluation of Prodigy

 \subsection{Implementation of \toolname{Prodigy}}

 \toolname{Prodigy} implements exact inference for \cpgcl programs; its high-level structure is depicted in \Cref{fig:prodigy}.
-Given a \cpgcl program $P$ (optionally with queries to the output distribution, e.g., expected values, tail bounds, moments, which can be encoded inside of $P$) together with a prior distribution $G$, \toolname{Prodigy} parses the program, performs PGF-based distribution transformations (via the inference engine), and finally outputs the posterior distribution $\sem{P}(G)$ (plus answers to the queries, if any).
-For the distribution transformation, \toolname{Prodigy} implements an internal distribution interface acting as an abstract datatype for probability distributions in the form of formal power series.
-Such an abstraction allows for an easy integration of alternative distribution representations (not necessarily related to generating functions) and various computer algebra systems (CAS) in the backend (\toolname{Prodigy} currently supports \sympy \cite{SymPy} and \ginac \cite{DBLP:journals/jsc/BauerFK02,ginac}).
-When (UAST) loops are encountered, \toolname{Prodigy} asks for a user-provided invariant $I$ and then performs the equivalence check such that it can either infer the output distribution or conclude that $\sem{P} \neq \sem{I}$ while providing counterexamples.
-In the absence of an invariant, \toolname{Prodigy} is also capable of computing under-approximations of the posterior distribution by unfolding the loop up to a specified accuracy or number of loop unrollings.
+Given a \cpgcl program $P$ (optionally with queries to the output distribution, e.g., expected values, tail bounds and moments) together with a prior distribution $G$, \toolname{Prodigy} parses the program, performs PGF-based distribution transformations (via the inference engine), and finally outputs the posterior distribution $\sem{P}(G)$ (plus answers to the queries, if any).
+For the distribution transformation, \toolname{Prodigy} implements an internal interface acting as an abstract datatype for probability distributions in the form of formal power series.
+Such an abstraction allows for an easy integration of alternative distribution representations (not necessarily related to generating functions) and various computer algebra systems (CAS) in the backend. \toolname{Prodigy} currently supports \sympy \cite{SymPy} and \ginac \cite{DBLP:journals/jsc/BauerFK02,ginac}.
+When (UAST) loops $L=\WHILEDO{B}{P'}$ are encountered, \toolname{Prodigy} asks for a user-provided invariant $I$ and then performs the equivalence check such that it can either infer the output distribution or conclude that $\sem{L} \neq \sem{I}$ while providing counterexamples $\sigma$ such that $\Phi_{B,P'}(\sem{I})(\sigma) \neq \sem{I}(\sigma)$.
+In the absence of an invariant, \toolname{Prodigy} is capable of computing under-approximations of the posterior distribution by unfolding the loop up to a specified accuracy or number of loop unrollings.